Puzzle Blog hub

 The Puzzle Blog is the editorial guide section of Logic Puzzles Online.
 Game pages are built for playing, printable pages are built for paper-friendly sheets, and tool pages are built for solving support.
 The blog gives each puzzle idea room for examples, tables, routines and plain-English explanations.

 It is useful when you want to understand a puzzle type before playing, improve your solving process, or return to a reliable reference.
-Published guides cover Sudoku strategy, Kakuro combinations and how to play Nonogram puzzles.
+Published guides cover Sudoku strategy, Kakuro combinations, Pencil Puzzles, Japanese Logic Puzzles and how to play Nonogram puzzles.

 • Strategy guides for Sudoku, Kakuro, Nonogram, Norinori and other logic puzzles.